A logical and efficient heavy vehicle road freight route

 Nowra-Nerriga section of Main Road 92 work already undertaken: To date works have been completed in the adjoining Shoalhaven City Council area on MR92 – Nowra to Nerriga for a total of $95m.
 This upgrade was funded by NSW Government ($49m), Federal Government ($34m) and Shoalhaven City Council ($12m).

 Stage 2: Nerriga to Tarago – SHOVEL READY

 Business Case has been completed containing a detailed description of the project, the reasons why it was initiated and the outcomes that will be achieved.
 It has set out how the project is viable, what is the cost- benefit and how it will contribute to economic development and support for industry and the heavy vehicle transport providers.
 Initial estimates are $130M for the upgrade.

 Stage 3: Tarago to Hume Highway at Goulburn and Tarago to Kings Highway Bungendore

 Goulburn to Bungendore via Tarago is a 69 km road and is almost fit for purpose.
 Between Goulburn and Tarago the 38km road meets heavy vehicle standard and is in excellent condition for the proposed use – to make it “fit for purpose” only needs passing lanes.
 The Tarago to Bungendore corridor is 35km long and 15km of road upgrade needs to be funded.
 The remaining 5km of road upgrade is already approved.
-Lengths of this road is already B Double 26t capable.
-Also proposed is an interchange from Braidwood Road onto the Hume Highway.
+Lengths of this road are already B Double capable.
+Also proposed is an interchange from Braidwood Road onto the Hume Highway at Goulburn.